-Moreover, like heterosexuals, gay people can be adversely affected bv high levels of stress.
+Moreover, like heterosexuals, gay people can be adversely affected by high levels of stress.
 The link between experiencing stress and manifesting symptoms of psychological or physical illness is well established in human beings and other species.
-13 To the extent that the portion of the population with a homosexual orientation is subjected to additional stress normally experienced by the heterosexual beyond what is population, it may, as a group, manifest somewhat higher levels of illness or psychological distress.
-14 Differences in stress
+To the extent that the portion of the population with a homosexual orientation is subjected to additional stress beyond what is normally experienced by the heterosexual population, it may, as a group, manifest somewhat higher levels of illness or psychological distress.
+Differences in stress between the